boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 Edge Transport Node (ETN):
 : Node, under the transport domain orchestration, that stitches the transport domain to adjacent domains.
 An ETN can be be a Provider Edge (PE) or a managed Customer Equipment (CE).

-An extended list of abbreviations used in this document are listed in {{ext-abbr}}.
+An extended list of abbreviations used in this document is provided in {{ext-abbr}}.

 #  5G Network Slicing Integration in Transport Networks